-The paper has four sections, corresponding to the following questions:
+The content of the paper engages with the following questions:

 - How do people learn? (the language and framework for thinking about learning)

-- Why do people learn? (issues in motivation, retention and the utilisation of knowledge)
+- Why do people learn? (motivation, retention and the application of knowledge)

 - Why do people differ in their learning patterns? (individual and cultural differences)

 - How should learning be evaluated? (assessment and evaluation of learning)

 EDUC252 comprises a 50-minute lecture and a 1hr 50min tutorial each week.

 BTchg students, who are in the Initial Teacher Education programme, will be completing a two-week practicum experience in schools during this paper, lecturing and teaching continues for all other students.

 On the weeks of practicum, BTchg students will continue to have access to the Blackboard range of materials, which all students can reference to support their studies.

 Readings available through eReserve.